sungwoopark95/Scheduling_BilinearRewards/README.txt

 ##Structure
 -main.py
-This file includes the main function.
+The source code for the main function.

 -Algorithm.py
 The source code for running the suggested algorithm.